mediamonks/channels/packages/use-channels/README.md

 # use-channels

-Hook for using the [Channels](https://www.npmjs.com/package/@mediamonks/use-channels) package in a React project.
+A set of hooks for using the [Channels](https://www.npmjs.com/package/@mediamonks/use-channels) package in a React project.

 ## Installation
 ```
 npm install @mediamonks/use-channels
 ```

-## How to use
+## Overview

+Available hooks:
+- `useChannels`: provides a `Channels` instance
+- `useVolumeChange`: adds listeners for volume changes

+### useChannels
-Somewhere in your React application (probably at the root of the app tree), add the provider which will:

-- create a `Channels` instance
-- provide the instance through React Context to the component's children
+Before being able to use `useChannels`, somewhere in your React application (probably at the root of the app tree), a `<ChannelsProvider>` must be present.
+This will create a `Channels` instance and provide it through React Context to the component's children.

 ```javascript
 import { ChannelsProvider } from '@mediamonks/use-channels';

 export const ParentComponent = () => {
    return <ChannelsProvider